 For many of the volunteers who come to garden at Martineau Gardens, gardening isn’t just a hobby, it’s a therapy that helps them to develop new ways to deal with their problems.
 Volunteers garden together – they receive support from a trained staff member and enjoy the benefits of socialising with a supportive group, whilst acquiring new skills in gardening and increasing self-confidence.
 Therapeutic Horticulture at Martineau Gardens promotes social inclusion, health and wellbeing for all.
-Our Therapeutic Horticulturalists are Stewart Holmes and Miranda Kingston.
-Stewart works with groups of gardening volunteers on Mondays to Thursdays; Miranda Kingston works with young people from special schools one day a week and runs a ‘Working with Women’ group on Fridays.
+Our Therapeutic Horticulturalists work with mixed groups of gardening volunteers on Mondays to Thursdays; and on Fridays, ‘Working with Women’ group.

 Our volunteers (some of whom have mental health issues and learning disabilities) look after the two and half acre community garden – the therapeutic horticulture programme runs throughout the year, which means that there’s a huge variety of tasks on offer within the varied landscape of Martineau Gardens.
 There are demonstration vegetable beds, an orchard, herbaceous borders, a formal garden, an alpine garden, woodland, wildlife areas, ponds, lawns, hot houses, plant sales and a shipwreck play area.
 The Gardens stay open throughout the year for the public to visit.
 From seed sowing and cuttings to pruning, harvesting and composting, the Garden Volunteers are always busy.